-Levothyroxine is used to treat hypothyroidism, it is a synthetic hormone that works to mimic your natural thyroid hormones.
-It works to produce the hormones your body needs when your thyroid is very underactive.
-The body can become dependent on these synthetic hormones.
+Synthetic hormones that work to mimic your natural thyroid hormones are often used to treat thyroid disorders.
+They work to produce the hormones your body needs when your thyroid is very underactive, but your body can also become dependent on these synthetic hormones.

 Methimazole and propylthiouracil are the two most common prescriptions for hyperthyroidism.
 These work to prevent your thyroid from making too much of certain hormones.
 These two medications are used most often for hyperthyroidism and work to limit the amount of hormones the thyroid is making.